rixo/rollup-plugin-hot/README.md

       // and, most probably, crash more & more.
 By changing this, you expose
       // yourself to a very broken HMR experience...
       reload: false,
-      // Or fine grained (will be deep merged in the bellow defaults)
+      // Or fine grained (will be deep merged in the defaults bellow)
       reload: {
         moduleError: 'defer',
         acceptError: true,
         error: true,
-      }
+      },

       // By default, when an update is not accepted the root modules (i.e. those
       // that have no import parents) are automatically accepted.
 This means